pauliwag/SYSC3110/README.md

 <br>

 Abdillahi Nur
-> Worked on implementing new test classes for new zombie/plant subtypes.
-Also modified existing test classes to reflect changes for iteration 3.
+>  Worked on porting project to android.
 Searched for and repaired bugs in program where applicable.
 Wrote the documentation file detailing our design decisions.
 Added Javadoc to methods.

 <br>